apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Sharon Stone says she was left with 'zero money' after losing $18 million in savings following 2001 stroke**
+**Ukraine will stop Putin, Biden tells NATO in forceful speech**

-You can read more about it [here](https://pagesix.com/2024/07/09/entertainment/sharon-stone-says-she-was-left-with-zero-money-after-losing-18-million-in-savings-following-2001-stroke/).
+You can read more about it [here](https://www.reuters.com/world/us/biden-nato-summit-chance-show-voters-allies-he-can-still-lead-2024-07-09/).

 ## Requirements
 - Python 3.8